precious-adeyinka/lendsqr-fe-test/README.md

 # Lendsqr FrontEnd Engineer Project Test Assessment

 This project is a part of the frontend engineer job application judging criteria for a test assessment at Lendsqr.
-It's a web application developed using TypeScript, ReactJS, and various other technologies.
+It's a web application developed using TypeScript, ReactJS, Scss and various other technologies.
 Below, you'll find an overview of the project, its features, and instructions on how to run it locally.

 ## Table of Contents